-Limiters allow you to refine your results and tell the database exactly what type of source you are looking for.
-Every database has limiters.
-EBSCOhost database limiters are on the left-hand side.
-Other databases may keep the limiters along the top of the site or on the right.
+Filters allow you to limit your results and tell the database exactly what type of source you are looking for.
+Every database has filters.
+EBSCOhost database filters are under the search box and available by selecting "All filters".
+Other databases may keep the filters (aka limiters, or 'refine results' options) along the top of the site or on the right.

 Full Text: You're asking the database to only show you results where the full text of the resource lives in this specific database.
 For undergraduates, this may be desirable.
 For graduate students, the results will become limited